DhairyaC/Cutlery-Image-Classification/README.md

 5. Train a deep neural network from scratch (without pretraining) that contains convolutional layers on this dataset (the one I created in part 3).
 Report classification accuracy and give a few examples of correct/incorrect classification (show a few images that were correctly/incorrectly classified).

 ## Techniques/Models
+1. Techniques:
+   - Keras image preprocessing
+   - Data augmentation
+   - Dataset prefetching
+   - Reusing weights of neural network
+   - Hyperparameter tuning
+   - Model optimization
+2. Models:
+   - Xception model
+   - ImageNet model
+   - Custom Deep Neural Network

 ## Findings
+1. The main difference observed when I computed the evaluation criteria between the fine-tuned pretrained model and the custom model developed from scratch is that the fine-tuned model gave higher accuracy for similar epochs compared to the custom model developed from scratch.
+2. After 8 epochs, we see that there is no change in the accuracy for the custom model developed from scratch, thus either parameter fine-tuning is required or some change in the custom model architecture is required.